 1. APPLICATION - I DON'T NEED MUCH

-Whilst most Aussie's know they need to apply spf 50 sunscreen to all exposed areas 20 minutes before they head outdoors, most are not putting enough on and many are certainly forgetting to reapply often enough.
+While most Aussie's know we need to apply an SPF 50+ sunscreen to all exposed areas at least 20 minutes before we head outdoors, most of us are not putting enough on and many of us are forgetting to reapply often enough.

-Basically, you need to use at least 5ml per body area.
-So, 5ml for the face, 5ml for each arm, leg, chest, etc. That's about 75ml for all your body, which is about the size of a shot glass!
+It's recommended you use at least one teaspoon per body area.
+So, a teaspoon for your face, a teaspoon for each arm, leg, chest, etc. That's about 75ml for your entire body, which is about the size of a shot glass!
 Fact is you can't use too much, so be generous to ensure you cover all exposed areas properly.

 Once is not enough!
-Sunscreen properties break down when exposed to light so that means you need to reapply when exposed to the sun.
-You should apply EVERY 2 - 4 HOURS AT LEAST and definitely after swimming, towelling or sweating.
+Sunscreen properties break down when exposed to light, so that means you need to reapply when exposed to the sun.
+You should apply every 2-4 hours at least and ALWAYS after swimming, towelling or sweating.

 2. ALL SUNSCREEN MAKES MY SKIN REACT

-There is a common misconception that sunscreen creates skin reactions and redness.
-Usually it is not the sunscreen itself that causes a reaction but the preservatives or fragrances used in the cream.
-Look for a sunscreen free from synthetic preservatives and one with a fragrance free option if you suffer from sensitive skin.
+There is a common misconception that sunscreen will cause skin reactions and redness.
+Usually it is not the sunscreen itself that causes a reaction, but the preservatives or fragrances used in the cream.
+Look for a sunscreen free from synthetic preservatives and fragrances if you have sensitive skin.

 3. USING SUNSCREEN DAILY MEANS I WON'T GET ENOUGH VITAMIN D

 Not true!
-The truth is most Australians get enough Vitamin D on a day to day basis and around 10 - 15 minutes is enough to get a healthy dose.
-Sunlight can penetrate clothing and sunscreen too so you will be surprised just how much you are inadvertently gaining.
-No sunscreen can completely block out 100% of UV light so you are absorbing UV light and converting it to Vitamin D.
+The truth is most Australians get enough Vitamin D on a day to day basis with just 10 - 15 minutes of sun exposure.
+Sunlight can penetrate clothing and sunscreen too, so you will be surprised just how much you are inadvertently gaining.
+No sunscreen can block out 100% of UV light, so you are actually absorbing UV light and converting it to Vitamin D.

 4. A TAN PROTECTS YOU FROM SUN DAMAGE